bollu/ppsspp-help/input/index.md

 PSP games generally have quite low texture detail, as more isn't needed due to the low resolution of the PSP display, and the lack of RAM and VRAM available.
 The Texture Scaling feature uses a high quality scaling filter to give the illusion of sharper texture detail.
-Doesn't work great with all art styles but some games are very much improved.
+Doesn't work great with all art styles, but some games are very much improved.

 There is generally no point in going beyond 3x texture scaling unless you are running at very high resolutions.